 - Responsive: Table columns get wider as you add content.
 Users can drag column borders on the page to set the column widths relative to one another.

 - Fixed width: Users can drag column borders to set the width.
 The table always appears with the width you set.

 These two settings are found in the Confluence toolbar when editing a table:

 Depending on the table option you have selected on your page, this will impact how the table is exported by Scroll PDF Exporter v4.x.

 How Responsive tables are handled

-Once this has been performed, the table in the export will use the whole width of the PDF page (with the relative Confluence column width still being applied):
+Once either method has been used to input the table on the page, the table in the corresponding export will use the whole width of the PDF page (with the relative Confluence column width still being applied):

 How Fixed Width tables are handled

 In order to export tables that only take up the amount of space in the PDF export, relative to what is shown in the Confluence online view, you can apply the Fixed Width table format.